CircleOfFifths/CircleOfFifths.github.io/index.md

 # Microtonal Brain Dump

+---

 *Things happen and sometimes things don't, but oftentimes, most things happen, unless of course they don't.
 This place is where I document everything in between and beyond that— or whatever I feel like really.*

 *I'd like to think that my thoughts, when put into harmony, are that of a ii-V-I: simple, concise, and resolute.
 I would like to inform you, however, that my thoughts are more adjacent to Coltrane Changes, a knot of erratic chord changes, but if Coltrane enjoyed making atonal and dissonant music.
 Did I also mention making inconsistent and questionable voice leading decisions?*

 *Scrolling down this page, expect to throw away any customs of neatness, form, or legibility, because frankly, my mind isn't a place where any of those exist, unfortunately.
 Have fun and get a deep dive of my thoughts.*

 > "One last thing: I have just been told that our budget (I didn't know we even had one) has been cut down by 16%, so we're all going to have to settle for less, maybe.
-You also have to settle for lots of sarcasm, yay." - J
+We alsp will have to settle for lots of sarcasm, yay." - J

 # Music That I Probably Enjoy

+---

 *These are some personal favorites from the general repertoire that I listen to.*